Need to Know

 Where can we have dinner?

-We offer a supper of soup and a charcuterie board for £30 for 2 which we serve in the dining room at 7pm on Mondays to Thursdays.
-We occasionally offer an Indian meal when we have a full house of guests during the week.
+We offer a supper of soup and a charcuterie board for £35 for 2 which we serve in the dining room at around 7pm on Mondays to Thursdays.
+On Fridays we serve a 4-course set menu in the dining room and once a month we run an Indian Supper Club.
 Our honesty bar is well stocked with wines and beer; we prefer guests not to bring their own drinks into the dining room.

-There are plenty of great places to eat out in the area, please see our Food page.
+There are plenty of great places to eat out in the area, please see our Eating Out page.

 Getting to the nearest town and pubs